 Goodman & Nekvasil P.A, May Recover Investor Losses - Curtis C. Randle-El III (Curtis Randle-El) Suspended from Securities Industry and Fired by PNC Investments

-From 2009 until Curtis Randle-El’s firing in 2011, Curtis Randle-El worked for PNC Investments.
-Curtis Randel-El then worked for Cambridge Investment Research, Inc., Cetera Advisors LLC and Coastal Equities, Inc. Curtis Randle-El now works for International Assets Advisory, LLC.
+From 2009 until Curtis Randle-El’s firing in 2011, Curtis Randle-El was licensed with PNC Investments.
+Curtis Randel-El was subsequently licensed with Cambridge Investment Research, Inc., Cetera Advisors LLC and Coastal Equities, Inc. Curtis Randle-El is now licensed with International Assets Advisory, LLC.
 According to FINRA records, Curtis Randle-El was fired on June 3, 2011.
 PNC Investments. reported to FINRA that Curtis Randle-El was fired following an investigation by the firm, it was determined that Curtis Randle-El had violated firm policy by signing a client’s initial on a form that designated the client’s beneficiary in order to expedite processing.